+to deploy troops to the trouble spot so as to forestall reprisal attacks, even as he said the development was unfortunate.
 "We are not sleeping; we are not happy with the situation on the ground.
 Why would two brothers be fighting over an oil well they don't even know much about?
 The crude will finish one day, not even too long.
-What we are particular about is peace and people should endeavour to five together in peace," Ebebi said in Yenagoa yesterday.

-Ebebi, who visited the area also reacted to allegation of the chairman of Egweama council of chiefs over the "insensitivity" of the government to the plight of the people in the area, especially the strained relationship between the two communities. explained that governance was a serious business involving everybody, including traditional rulers; adding that royal fathers are invaluable in resolving such crises.
+What we are particular about is peace and also reacted to allegation of the chairman of Egweama council of chiefs over the "insensitivity" of the government to the plight of the people in the area, especially the strained relationship between the two communities, explained that governance was a serious business involving everybody, including traditional rulers; adding that royal fathers are invaluable in resolving such crises.